 - Find a local Orthopedic Surgeon in your town

 Depending on the location and severity of the toe fracture, the fracture may need to be put back into place (reduced) and splinted or casted.
+Because it has a significant weight bearing role, fractures of the great toe are often more serious and more likely to require reduction or surgical treatment.
 If there is an open wound near the injured toe, a tetanus shot and antibiotic medication may also be necessary.

 If there is an open (compound) fracture of the toe, surgery may be necessary in some cases, and antibiotics will be given.
 This type of fracture should be seen by a doctor immediately.